bobbingwide/oik-bob-bing-wide/readme.txt

 This version matches the child plugin oik-bob-bing-wide in oik v1.17

 == Changelog ==
+= 1.34.0 =
+* Added: 5 blocks forked from oik-blocks with transforms from shortcodes,[github bobbingwide oik-bob-bing-wide issues 25]
+* Changed: Delivers blocks as a standalone plugin not dependent upon oik,[github bobbingwide oik-bob-bing-wide issues 25]
+* Changed: Backward compatible with oik v3.3.7 ( or earlier ),[github bobbingwide oik-bob-bing-wide issues 25]
+* Changed: Add totals= and prefixes= parameter to the [bw_csv] shortcode,[github bobbingwide oik-bob-bing-wide issues 32]
+* Fixed: wp_date is in 5.3.
+Only use if available,[github bobbingwide oik-bob-bing-wide issues 30]
+* Tested: With WordPress 5.3.2 and WordPress Multi Site
+* Tested: With Gutenberg 7.3.0
+* Tested: With PHP 7.3 and PHP 7.4
+* Tested: With PHPUnit 8

 = 1.33.0 =
 * Changed: Improve ability to style bw_plug table display,[github bobbingwide oik-bob-bing-wide issues 30]
 * Tested: With WordPress 5.3 and WordPress Multi Site